210222-reston-java-msa/demos/week4/README.md

 9. Explain the relevance of npm to Angular projects.
 Which file does npm use to track dependencies?

 10. List some decorators for Angular apps

+    - Class decorators, e.g. `@Component` and `@NgModule`
+    - Property decorators for properties inside classes, e.g. `@Input` and `@Output`
+    - Method decorators for methods inside classes, e.g. `@HostListener`
+    - Parameter decorators for parameters inside class constructors, e.g. `@Inject`

 11. What is the lifecycle of a component?
-List some lifecycle hooks
+List some lifecycle hooks:

+    > There are 8 different stages in the component lifecycle.
+Every stage is called as lifecycle hook event.
+So, we can use these hook events in different phases of our       application to obtain control of the components.
+Since a component is a TypeScript class, every component must have a constructor method.
+The constructor of the component class executes, first, before the execution of any other lifecycle hook events.

 12. What is a directive and what are the different types?
 How to tell these directives apart with syntax?